zzybluebell/tp/docs/DeveloperGuide.md

 **Target user profile story**:

 Ben is a restaurant manager.
 He found that restaurants are becoming more and more popular, the number of members is increasing, and there are a large number of reservations every day.
-Every day the front desk staffs spend a lot of time in excel or paper to record new members, record reservations, and find reservations.
+Every day the front desk staffs spend a lot of time in excel or on paper to record new members, record reservations and transactions, and find reservations.
 With the need to handle multiple tasks at the same time, the staffs are also prone to make careless mistakes at work due to fatigue. 😞

 More importantly, the member list is only stored in excel, it makes it difficult for Ben to manage and analyze members to formulate targeted promotional strategies, which will have bad impact on the profit expansion of the restaurant. 😞